 Can I Substitute the Sour Cream?

 If you don’t have sour cream, plain Greek yogurt may be substituted.
-For the best flavor, use full-fat or low-fat yogurt (non-fat is more watery and tangy).
+For the best flavor, use full-fat.

 Can I Use Frozen Blueberries in This Recipe?